mialkin/docs/csharp/types/class.md

 The `class` is a keyword that is used to declare *classes*.

-A **class** is a data structure that may contain data members (constants and fields), function members (methods, properties, events, indexers, operators, instance constructors, finalizers, and static constructors), and nested types.

-Class types support inheritance.
-An **inheritance** is mechanism whereby a derived class can extend and specialize a base class.
+Class types support *inheritance* — mechanism whereby a derived class can extend and specialize a base class.

+A **class** is a data structure that may contain:

+1) data members: constants and fields
+2) function members: methods, properties, events, indexers, operators, instance constructors, finalizers, and static constructors
+3) nested types.